SimBuddy/iSpindel-Stat/README.md

  <img alt="Plug" src="Plug">
 </picture>

 The left-hand socket will be used for powering the heater.
-It will be up to you to open up and mount the chip, relay, and ppower unit in the space within.
-It is beyond the scop of this instruction.
+It will be up to you to open up and mount the chip, relay, and power unit, in the space within.
+It is beyond the scope of this instruction.
 I cut a hole in it, and 3d-printed a nice cover plate.
+I have provided details of how I did this.

 [UNDER CONSTRUCTION]